sandves/opsys-lab6/README.md

 | Userspace process 1       | Userspace process 2  |                          |                         |
 | Userspace thread 1        | Userspace thread 2   |                          |                         |
 | Kernel driver 1           | Kernel driver 2      |                          |                         |

+b)

+Why do we have to use `copy_to_user()` and `copy_from_user()` in a kernel driver?
+Protection is a keyword here.
+We should not be able to acecss kernel addresses directly from user space.
+The functions check this by calling `access_ok()` on the adress.
+The functions handles errors as well.
+This mean that if we encounter a page fault during copy, we can return `-EFAULT` to the user and prevent the kernel from crashing.

 [lkm_install]: https://github.com/sandves/opsys-lab6/blob/master/screenshots/lkm_install.png?raw=true "lkm install"